mamurak/model-server/README.md

 It consists of a python program `func.py`, which runs in a container when the pod gets scheduled.
 The program contains the `main()` serverless function, which gets invoked when an http request is received.
 Code outside of `main()` gets loaded once when the pod runs and can be considered in global scope.
-Code inside of `main()` is invoked each time an http request is made and contains a new context object.
+Code inside of `main()` is invoked each time an http request is received and contains a new context object.

 #### The Client
 An example Jupyter notebook client program `01-iris-rest-client.ipynb`, that makes REST calls to the serverless service.